One Piece at a Time: Legacy

 The name of the rockabilly subgenre psychobilly came from a lyric in "One Piece at a Time".

 Bruce Fitzpatrick, owner of Abernathy Auto Parts and Hilltop Auto Salvage in Nashville, Tennessee, was asked by the promoters of the song to build the vehicle for international promotion.
-Fitzpatrick had all the models of Cadillacs mentioned in the song when it was released and built a car using the song as a model.
+Fitzpatrick had all the models of Cadillacs mentioned in the song when it was released, and built a car using the song as a model.
+It took about eight to ten days, according to Fitzpatrick.
 The result was presented to Cash in April 1976.
 It was parked outside the House of Cash in Hendersonville, Tennessee, until someone could find a place to store it.
-After The House of Cash Museum closed, Bruce Fitzpatrick retrieved the '49–'70 Cadillac with a wrecker and brought it back to Abernathy Auto Parts and Hilltop Auto Salvage in Nashville, Tennessee, and crushed it.
+After the House of Cash closed, Fitzpatrick retrieved the '49–'70 Cadillac with a wrecker, brought it back to Abernathy Auto Parts and Hilltop Auto Salvage in Nashville, Tennessee, and crushed it.
+"People from all over the world call me about the patchwork Cadillac," Fitzpatrick later said.
+"But it wasn't that big of a deal when we built it.
+Nashville wasn't even that big then.
+We built the car for fun.
+I never got paid for it."

 The song was covered by Chicago rock band Tub Ring for the 2001 Johnny Cash tribute album, Cash from Chaos.

 The psychobilly Cadillac from the "One Piece at a Time" video is at the Storytellers museum in Bon Aqua, Tennessee.
 This is a different car from the one made by Bruce Fitzpatrick.
 This car was made at the behest of Bill Patch of Welch, Oklahoma, and constructed by Leland Mayfield, Harley Malone, Eldon McCoy and Don.
 P. Chenoweth.

 An attempt at building a vehicle "one piece at a time" was completed successfully over a five-year period by a Chinese motorcycle assembly line worker in Chongqing.
+Although the motorcycle was fully operational, the worker's plan was foiled when no registration could be found for it; the worker was charged with theft of the parts, fined, and ordered to return the parts to the factory where he worked.